MicrosoftDocs/office-developer-client-docs/docs/project/create-retrieve-update-and-delete-projects-using-the-project-server-javascript.md

 ---
-title: "Create, retrieve, update, and delete projects by using the Project Server JavaScript object model"
+title: "Create, retrieve, update, and delete projects"
 manager: soliver
 ms.date: 8/10/2016
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 6b690938-05bc-46a3-a40e-30f081403767
-description: "The scenarios in this article show how to get the current ProjectContext instance; retrieve and iterate through the collection of published projects on the server; create, retrieve, check out, and delete a project; and change a project's properties."
+description: "Get the current ProjectContext instance; retrieve and iterate through the collection of published projects on the server; create, retrieve, check out, and delete a project by using the Project Server JavaScript object model; and change a project's properties."
 ---

-# Create, retrieve, update, and delete projects by using the Project Server JavaScript object model
+# Create, retrieve, update, and delete projects

-The scenarios in this article show how to get the current **ProjectContext** instance; retrieve and iterate through the collection of published projects on the server; create, retrieve, check out, and delete a project; and change a project's properties.
+The scenarios in this article show how to get the current **ProjectContext** instance; retrieve and iterate through the collection of published projects on the server; create, retrieve, check out, and delete a project by using the Project Server JavaScript object model; and change a project's properties.

 > [!NOTE]
 > These scenarios define custom code in the markup of a SharePoint application page but do not use the code-behind file that Visual Studio 2012 creates for the page.